Loading slang details...

 Group of girls / the girls

-Older sister (used by females to older females, also for close female friends)
+Older sister (used by males to older females, also for close female friends).

 Silly; foolish.